KrithikDhandapani/DiabetesPredictor/README.md

 - **Practical ML Application** – Shows how machine learning can support healthcare predictions
 - **End-to-End Development** – From raw data to live, interactive app
-- **Hiring Manager Friendly** – Demonstrates data science, machine learning, and deployment skills in one project
+- **Clarity and simplicity** – Demonstrates data science, machine learning, and deployment skills in one project

 ---